St. Anthony's High School (South Huntington, New York): History

 On December 5, 1983, Most Reverend John R. McGann announced that, as part of extensive changes in the educational plans of the Roman Catholic Diocese of Rockville Centre, Holy Family Diocesan High School, South Huntington, New York, would close in June 1984, and St. Anthony's High School will re-locate in the Holy Family facility.
-The two schools were athletic rivals and the students and faculty were blended into one school.
-The last mixed class graduated in 1987, and the first class to spend all four years at St. Anthony's H.S. in Huntington graduated in 1988.
+The two schools, once athletic rivals, were merged and the enrollment and faculty were significantly expanded as a private coeducational high school.

-Following this, the school began to admit young women.
-St. Anthony's is currently located in this former Holy Family location at 275 Wolf Hill Road in South Huntington.
+St. Anthony's High School currently is located at the former Holy Family location, at 275 Wolf Hill Road in South Huntington.